In the Still of the Night (The Five Satins song): In popular culture

 The original Five Satins version of the song featured prominently in Martin Scorsese's 2019 epic crime film The Irishman, including the opening scene and end credits.
 It is the first track on the film's soundtrack album, released by Sony Music on November 8, 2019.

 The same version also appears in the second season of the television series Dark Winds.

 The song appears in the first episode of the miniseries The Offer.

 The original song also appeared in its entirety in David Cronenberg's 1988 psychological horror film Dead Ringers.

 The song also appears on the radio of the video game Mafia II.

 It also appears briefly in the TV series Gotham.
-The scene is quite moving but yet very violent.
-Is in the 1st season, episode 11 Rogue's Gallery.
-It pops just after Butch Gilzean confesses to not sharing equally stolen meat to a gang friend.
-This episode has 2 oldies songs in the very same scene.
-The first one is In the Still Of The Night, as he makes the confession.
-Then after the confession, he shoots him and It's all In The Game is heard right after he exits Saviannos' vehicle and just about when the credits for the episode start to roll.

 It also appears in Dirty Dancing.

 In the original 1992 broadcasts of the Are You Afraid Of The Dark? episode "The Tale of the Prom Queen" which aired on YTV and Nickelodeon, the song was playing on Ricky's car radio when he arrives at the cemetery as a ghost (having been killed in a car accident on prom night in 1956.)
 The song was subsequently removed from the episode when it was released on other media formats, likely due to copyright issues.